 OHSUSA 7678820762

-The approval of the design for each project including exterior materials, paint color, interior finishes, site plan and construction methods (modular vs. permanent) by the Board in its sole discretion and shall report to the Committee on any cost saving techniques considered or adopted by the Board.
+The approval of the design for each project including exterior materials, paint color, interior finishes, site plan, construction type and construction delivery method by the Board in its sole discretion and shall report to the Committee on any cost saving techniques considered or adopted by the Board.

 The selection of independent audit firm(s), performance audit consultants and such other consultants as are necessary to support the activities of the Committee.